top of page

 What causes fasting hyperglycemia?

 Patients with type 2 diabetes suffer from fasting hyperglycemia.
 Why don't they secrete more insulin, like they do after every meal?
 Are they, tired, lazy?
 We think they fail to sense glucose, and have a mathematical model based on the unique beta-cell metabolism to support our claim.
-Nothing to do with bariatric surgery. @Sarah

 Read More